conda/conda-dot-org/blog/2023-10-12-september-releases.md

 ### ✨ What's New? ✨

-* Increase performance of `notify_conda_outdated` logic.
+* Increased performance of `notify_conda_outdated` logic.
-* Expose libmamba's `repoquery` search features as a conda subcommand plugin.
+* Libmamba's `repoquery` search features are now exposed as a conda subcommand plugin.
-* Rewrite how we create tasks for `libsolv`, making use of `libmamba`'s `add_pin` features.
-Requires `libmambapy >=1.5.1`.
+* How tasks for `libsolv` are created has been rewritten, making use of `libmamba`'s `add_pin` features (requires `libmambapy >=1.5.1`).
-* Name-only pins will lock the corresponding package if installed.
+* Name-only pins now lock the corresponding package if installed.
-* Use the `.solv` cache for repodata if available and recent.
+* The `.solv` cache for repodata is used if available and recent.

 ### 🔧 What Got Fixed? 🔧

-* Prevent solver from bouncing between two compatible solutions when the same command is run twice in a row.
+* The solver no longer bounces between two compatible solutions when the same command is run twice in a row.
-* Handle commands with no channels passed gracefully.
+* Commands with no channels passed are handled gracefully.
-* Workaround for missing `noarch` field in returned `PackageRecord` payload.
+* Workaround added for missing `noarch` field in returned `PackageRecord` payload.
-* Fixes a bug where the `--prune` flag was not working correctly in `conda env update` commands.
+* A bug where the `--prune` flag was not working correctly in `conda env update` commands has been fixed.
-* Ensure environments are not aggressively updated to higher priority channels under some conditions.
+* Environments are no longer aggressively updated to higher priority channels under certain conditions.
-* Do not inject those channels from installed packages that do not exist or are unavailable.
+* No more injection of channels from installed packages that do not exist or are unavailable.
-* Correctly print all configured channels in `PackagesNotFoundError` exceptions.
+* All configured channels in `PackagesNotFoundError` exceptions print correctly.
-* Do not crash if a `MatchSpec` with a build string is specified in the CLI and there's a pinned spec for the same package name.
+* No more crashes when a `MatchSpec` with a build string is specified in the CLI and there's a pinned spec for the same package name.
-* Only apply `defaults::pkg` workarounds for the default value `default_channels`.
+* `defaults::pkg` workarounds are only applied for the default value `default_channels`.
 * Users won't be able to override pinned specs with incompatible CLI specs anymore.
 Instead they must modify their pinned specs explicitly.

 ### 📄 What's New in Documentation? 📄

-* Document intentional deviations from conda's `classic` solver behavior.
+* Intentional deviations from conda's `classic` solver behavior are now documented.

 * * *